Periodic Reeb orbits on prequantization bundles: Proof of Theorem

 \begin{Prop} There exists a sequence $(\rho_n,u_n)\in\Ma$ such that $\rho_n\to\infty$. \end{Prop} \begin{proof} Assume that this is not the case and for all sequences $\bigl\{(\rho_n,u_n)\bigr\}_{n\in\N}$ in $\Ma$, the parameter $\rho$ stays bounded, i.e., we have

-We first show that in this case, the moduli space is compact.
+We show that in this case, the moduli space is compact and how this leads to a contradiction.
 Let $\bigl\{(\rho_n,u_n)\bigr\}_{n\in\N}$ be a sequence in $\Ma$.
 Possibly by passing to a subsequence, we can assume $\rho_n$ converges to $\rho^*$.
 We would like to apply a result by Schwarz in \cite[Proposition 4.3.11]{Schwarz_PhD} stating that convergence of Floer trajectories in $C^\infty_{loc}$ without breaking or bubbling already implies convergence in $H^{1,p}$.
 We already have the $C^{\infty}_{\textrm{loc}}$-convergence and thus need only to show that there is no bubbling nor breaking.

 Since $\rho_n\to\rho^*$, breaking is only possible near the ``ends'' of the cylinder.
 There are two possibilities, breaking at $+\infty$ or at $-\infty$.
 At $-\infty$, we have to break on a critical point for $h(r)$ with action in $[A\,,\,c(B-A)+A]$ since the homotopy of Hamiltonian functions is monotone.
 This is impossible as the only such point is the asymptotic orbit $\gamma_-$.
 The argument excluding breaking at $+\infty$ is the same using the properties of $l(r)$ and the orbit $\gamma_+$.